santiagotena/standard_c_library/README.md

 # Usage

-`make` to compile mandatory functions.

-`make bonus` to compile with bonus functions.
+Use `make` to compile the mandatory functions and `make bonus` to compile with bonus functions.